 Looking out of the window, she saw that it was dark outside, which it definitely hadn't been the last time she checked.
 The compartment was eerily quiet, which wasn't such a surprise considering that Luna, Neville and Hermione were all asleep as well.
 Luna hadn't moved at all since she'd closed her eyes earlier, and Neville and Hermione were slumped against one another, breathing softly.

 The animals were awake, however; Trevor had hopped up on the seat beside Ronnie, and Hedwig was perched on the armrest and peering at Ronnie.
 Like Crookshanks, she looked a little dishevelled, but none the worse for wear.

 "What happened with you two?" said Ronnie.
 "Did you have a fight or something?"

 Owl and cat both stared at her, and she got the odd feeling that they thought she'd said something phenomenally stupid.

 Just then, however, a voice called out: "We will be reaching Hogwarts in five minutes' time.
 Please leave your luggage on the train, it will be taken to the school separately."

 That gave her a start.
-She'd slept through nearly the entire train ride - and so, apparently, had the others.
+She'd slept through nearly the entire train ride!
 Hurriedly lifting Crookshanks off her, she raised herself to nudge Hermione and Neville.
 "Hey!
 Wake up!
 We're almost there!"

 They both sighed and grunted sleepily as they woke up — and then they realised they were leaning against one another, whereupon they hurriedly pulled apart, Neville blushing furiously.